Port of Subic Bay: The Battle of Manila Bay

 On April 25, 1898, Commodore George Dewey, Commander of the U.S. Asiatic Fleet, received word that war with Spain had been declared and was ordered to leave Hong Kong and attack the Spanish fleet in Manila Bay.

-In the Philippines, Rear Admiral Patricio Montojo, realizing that Subic Bay would provide a more defensible position than Cavite, ordered his smaller ships and the batteries in Manila Bay to resist the Dewey's fleet and deny them the entrance to Manila Bay.
+In the Philippines, Rear Admiral Patricio Montojo, realizing that Subic Bay would provide a more defensible position than Cavite, ordered his smaller ships and the batteries in Manila Bay to resist Dewey's fleet and deny them the entrance to Manila Bay.
 His other units would then use Subic Bay as a sally port, with which he could attack the American fleet's rear and cut off its supplies.
 On the April 26, Montojo arrived at Subic Bay aboard the Reina Christina, with seven other ships.

 On the morning of the April 27, the Castilla was towed northeast of Grande Island to help control the western entrance to Subic Bay.
 The eastern entrance, which was between Grande and Chiquita Islands, had been blocked by the scuttling of the San Quentin and two other vessels.
 On Grande Island, the four six-inch (15.2 cm) guns that had been shipped from Sangley Point were not yet installed.
 Meanwhile, a cable-laying ship, which was commandeered to lay mines ended up putting only four of the 15 available mines in place.

 In Hong Kong, Dewey purposely delayed his sailing until he received news from the U.S. Consul at Manila, Oscar F. Williams, about information about the strength and positions of the Spanish fleet.
 Williams told Dewey that Montojo and his fleet had sailed to Subic Bay.

 On April 30, Dewey sighted the islands of Luzon and thus ordered the Boston and the Concord to sail at full speed to Subic Bay to hunt for enemy ships.
 After seeing no enemy vessels at Subic, the Boston and the Concord signaled the Olympia of their findings and rejoined the squadron underway to Manila.

 Dawn of May 1, 1898, the American fleet entered Manila Bay and once the ships closed to within 5000 yd of the Spanish fleet, Dewey ordered the Captain of the Olympia to fire when ready.
 Montojo's fleet was totally destroyed, losing 167 men and wounding 214.
 The Americans only suffered a handful of injuries and no casualties.